Verena Altenberger: Early life and education

 Verena Altenberger was born in 1987, and grew up in the Austrian state of Salzburg in Dorfgastein, Hallein and Oberalm.
 She spent part of her youth at Schloss Winkl, a former residence of nobility, where her mother was the principal of the Winklhof agricultural school.

 Aged 18, Altenberger went to Vienna to study acting, and initially auditioned at the Max Reinhardt Seminar, but was not accepted.
-Consequently, she began to pursue a bachelor's degree in Mass Media and Communication Science at the University of Vienna, from which she successfully graduated.
+As a result, she began to pursue a bachelor's degree in Mass Media and Communication Science at the University of Vienna, from where she graduated.

-From September 2011, she studied drama at the Music and Arts University of the City of Vienna and successfully graduated in June 2015.
+From September 2011, she studied drama at the Music and Arts University of the City of Vienna, graduating in June 2015.

 Career

 Theatre

-During the 2010/2011 season, Verena Altenberger was part of the Junge Burg Ensemble at the Vienna Burgtheater, where she performed the title role in Alice in Wonderland (“Alice im Wunderland”), Blanche Barrow in Bonny and Clyde, and Isolde Weißhand in Tricky Love – Tristan und Isolde, among several other roles.
-In the 2013/2014 season, she played the role of Lore in Puss in Boots (“Der gestiefelte Kater”) at the Burgtheater, and in 2015 she appeared on stage at the Vienna Volkstheater in Haben in the role of Rozí.
+During the 2010/2011 season, Verena Altenberger was part of the Junge Burg Ensemble at the Vienna Burgtheater, where she performed the title role in Alice in Wonderland (Alice im Wunderland), Blanche Barrow in Bonny and Clyde, and Isolde Weißhand in Tricky Love – Tristan und Isolde, among several other roles.
+In the 2013/2014 season, she played the role of Lore in Puss in Boots (Der gestiefelte Kater) at the Burgtheater, and in 2015 she appeared on stage at the Vienna Volkstheater in Haben in the role of Rozí.

-In Jedermann (Everyman) at the Salzburg Festival of 2021 and of 2022, she took on the role of Paramour (Buhlschaft) alongside German actor Lars Eidinger in the title role.
+In Jedermann (Everyman) at the Salzburg Festival of 2021 and of 2022, she took on the role of Paramour (Buhlschaft), alongside German actor Lars Eidinger in the title role.

 Film and television

-In the Austrian television series CopStories, Verena Altenberger portrayed the role of Chantal from 2013 to 2018.
-In Mission: Impossible – Rogue Nation she appeared in a scene as the assistant to the Director of the Vienna State Opera.
+In the Austrian television series CopStories, Altenberger portrayed the role of Chantal from 2013 to 2018.
+In Mission: Impossible – Rogue Nation she appeared in a scene as the assistant to the director of the Vienna State Opera.
 In 2016, Altenberger landed the title role in the German comedy series Magda macht das schon!, in which she plays a Polish geriatric nurse.